 |20:00 - ...||Banquet|

-We are welcoming people to submit their abstract for an oral or poster presentation on topics within the field of tinnitus including but not limited to basic research, applied research, clinical practices, neurophysiology, neuroimaging, big data science, artificial intelligence, use of apps and technology, computational modelling in tinnitus, neuroinflammation, treatment, pharmacology, neuromodulation, physiotherapy, genetics and genome association, product development, patient involvement, persoanlised medicine, preventive medicine ...
+We were welcoming people to submit their abstract for an oral or poster presentation on topics within the field of tinnitus including but not limited to basic research, applied research, clinical practices, neurophysiology, neuroimaging, big data science, artificial intelligence, use of apps and technology, computational modelling in tinnitus, neuroinflammation, treatment, pharmacology, neuromodulation, physiotherapy, genetics and genome association, product development, patient involvement, persoanlised medicine, preventive medicine ...

 Travel Awards: PhD students can opt to compete for the Brai3n Clinic Conference Travel Award.
 Two PhD students – one with in Europe and one outside Europe – will be selected based on the quality of the abstracts by the Scientific Committee.
 The travel award will cover for flight charges, registration fees, accommodation on Trinity Campus for 3 nights and a free pass to the Irish night banquet.
 Interested students are requested to additionally submit their abstract with title and author affiliation as a word document to the organisers by January 2, 2023.